-3. Applicants should have at least one year of obligated service at class convening date or in the case of Selected Reserves (SELRES) personnel, have been screened to determine likelihood of continuance in the applicable ACU unit for more than one year.
+- 1. E4 and above. - 2.
+Applicants should have at least one year of obligated service at class convening date or in the case of Selected Reserves (SELRES) personnel, have been screened to determine likelihood of continuance in the applicable ACU unit for more than one year.